Check against delivery

 We began re-steering CSIRO five years ago.
 It's been quite the journey.

-- As leaders we argued hard to give our people - WHY
+- As leaders we argued hard to give our people a sense of their 'why'.

-- We created a brains trust of some of the smartest people in Australia
+- We created a brainstrust of some of the smartest people in Australia and brought them together in real-time, and continuously ever after digitally.

 - We changed from an institution to a network.